windup/windup-eclipse-plugin/README.md

 But *do not* push changes without having the new and existing unit tests pass!

-## Notes
+## Debuging
 The Windup engine is resource intensive.
-I found I had to increase the memory settings when launching Eclipse to keep from running out of memory.
+I found I have had to increase the memory settings when launching Eclipse from the debugger to keep from running out of memory.

-I when debugging am currently using:
+When debugging am currently using:

     -Xms1024m -Xmx2048m -XX:MaxPermSize=1024m